kubermatic/docs/content/kubermatic/v2.14/advanced/addons/_index.en.md

 #### Manifest Templating

-Kubermatic treats each file in an addon directory (`/addon/<addonname>`) as a [Go template](https://golang.org/pkg/text/template/), so it is possible to inject dynamic and user-cluster related information into addons at runtime.
+KKP treats each file in an addon directory (`/addon/<addonname>`) as a [Go template](https://golang.org/pkg/text/template/), so it is possible to inject dynamic and user-cluster related information into addons at runtime.
 Please refer to the Go documentation for the exact templating syntax.

-Kubermatic injects an instance of the `TemplateData` struct into each template.
+KKP injects an instance of the `TemplateData` struct into each template.
 The following Go snippet shows the available information:

 ```
 {{< readfile "kubermatic/v2.14/data/addondata.go" >}}
 ```

-Kubermatic also injects [Sprig](http://masterminds.github.io/sprig/) functions and the following custom functions into templates:
+KKP also injects [Sprig](http://masterminds.github.io/sprig/) functions and the following custom functions into templates:

-When referencing a Docker registry, it's recommended to use the `Registry(string) string` helper function, which takes the registry override functionality for the Kubermatic API into account.
+When referencing a Docker registry, it's recommended to use the `Registry(string) string` helper function, which takes the registry override functionality for the KKP API into account.

 ```plaintext
 {{ Registry "quay.io" }}/some-org/some-app:v1.0